brainhackschool-taiwan/brainhackschool-taiwan.github.io/index.md

 10%: participation grade for the full 4 weeks

+Grades will be jointly determined by the 3 teachers and the involved TA(s) for that student.

 # Credit
 You can register one of the following coureses and earn 3 credits if you participate in Brainhack School and complete your project:
 - National Central University, [腦影像數據分析專案與實務 Brainhack projects in practice NS5126](https://cis.ncu.edu.tw/Course/main/query/byKeywords?serialNo=27016&outline=27016&semester=1112)